-Trace Oxygen measurement is difficult because the air contains 20.9% (209,000ppm) of oxygen, and it can get into a pressurized pipeline through the smallest leaks.
-Oxygen molecules will enter through a leak, no matter the pressure or the nature of the gas in the line.
+Trace Oxygen measurement is difficult because the air contains 20.9% (209,000ppm) of oxygen, and it can get into an inert gas system through the smallest leak.
+Oxygen molecules will enter, no matter the nature of the gas in the system.
 This analyzer is an exceptionally sensitive leak detector - including those provided by improper installation.
 Make sure you read this manual carefully prior to installation.